Server-side request forgery (SSRF)

-It is sometimes possible to circumvent any kind of filter-based defenses by exploiting an open redirection vulnerability.
+It is sometimes possible to bypass filter-based defenses by exploiting an open redirection vulnerability.

-In the preceding SSRF example, suppose the user-submitted URL is strictly validated to prevent malicious exploitation of the SSRF behavior.
+In the previous example, imagine the user-submitted URL is strictly validated to prevent malicious exploitation of the SSRF behavior.
 However, the application whose URLs are allowed contains an open redirection vulnerability.
 Provided the API used to make the back-end HTTP request supports redirections, you can construct a URL that satisfies the filter and results in a redirected request to the desired back-end target.

-For example, suppose the application contains an open redirection vulnerability in which the following URL:
+For example, the application contains an open redirection vulnerability in which the following URL:

 returns a redirection to: